GRaViTY-Tool/dataflow-examples/README.md

 - Fields/parameters/locals: Single letters starting from a

 ## Completeness of the minimal data flow examples
-The current assumption is, that all relevant data flows originate or end in one of the following constructs:
+The underlying assumption for the minimal examples is, that all relevant data flows originate or end in one of the following constructs:
 - Fields
 - Methods, or more specifically
   - Method parameters